MarwanMabrouk/AI-Masters-Germany/README.md

 ## Known Issues/Limitations

-- The Clustering takes up to 3 min to start after starting the website to be ready.
+- The course clustering takes up to 3 min to be readyy after starting the website.
-- Similarity calculation takes up to 1 min only for the first request.
+- Similarity calculation takes up to 1 min, but only for the first request.
-- Requires 3-4 GB of RAM due to Models used
+- The used models require 3 to 4 GB of RAM.

 ## Authors
 The Data Connoisseurs